Orientation of piecewise powers of a minimal homeomorphism: Introduction

 \

-Say that a homeomorphism $h$ of a compact Hausdorff space $X$ is \defbold{piecewise a power of a minimal homeomorphism} (\ppm) if there exists $g \in \Homeo(X)$ such that $g$ is minimal on $X$ and $h \in \Fgp{g}$.
+Say that a homeomorphism $h$ of a compact Hausdorff space $X$ is \defbold{piecewise a power of a minimal homeomorphism} (\ppm) if $X = \emptyset$ or there exists $g \in \Homeo(X)$ such that $g$ is minimal on $X$ and $h \in \Fgp{g}$.
 As we see from Theorem~\ref{thm:minimal_periodic}, \ppm homeomorphisms have a special form, namely they admit a minimal-periodic partition.
-Now suppose that we are given some homeomorphism $h \in \Homeo(X)$ that admits a minimal-periodic partition.
-When is $h$ \ppm?
+Now suppose that we are given some homeomorphism $h$ of a compact Hausdorff space that admits a minimal-periodic partition.
+Then it is natural to ask, what conditions on $h$ are necessary or sufficient to construct $g \in \Homeo(X)$ such that $h \in \Fgp{g}$?
+We obtain a partial answer to this question.

-First, observe that if $h$ is \ppm, then so are all its induced transformations on nonempty clopen subspaces: specifically, if $h \in \Fgp{g}$ where $g$ is minimal, and $A$ is a nonempty clopen subspace, then $h_A \in \Fgp{g_A}$.
-Thus the problem can be broken down as follows: \begin{enumerate}[(1)] \item Given an aperiodic homeomorphism with a minimal-periodic partition, when is it \ppm? \item Which homeomorphisms of finite order are \ppm? \item Given \ppm homeomorphisms $h_1$ of $X_1$ and $h_2$ of $X_2$, where $h_1$ has finite order and $h_2$ is aperiodic, when is the disjoint union of $h_1$ and $h_2$ \ppm? \end{enumerate}
+Observe that if $h$ is \ppm, then so are all its induced transformations on nonempty clopen subspaces: specifically, if $h \in \Fgp{g}$ where $g$ is minimal, and $A$ is a nonempty clopen subspace, then $h_A \in \Fgp{g_A}$.
+Conversely, on the Cantor space $X$ (or more generally if $X$ is a minimal h-homogeneous space, see Section~\ref{sec:ppm}), then $(X,h)$ is \ppm if and only if $h$ admits a minimal-periodic partition and either $X_\aper$ is empty, or $(X_\aper,h)$ is \ppm (see {Proposition~\ref{prop:remove_periodic}).
+Thus for the Cantor space, the problem of characterizing when the homeomorphism $h$ is \ppm reduces to the case that $h$ is aperiodic.

-The second and third questions turn out to have an easy answer as long as the underlying topological space has a sufficiently rich group of homeomorphisms.
-Say that a topological space $X$ is a \defbold{generalized Cantor space} if $X$ is compact, Hausdorff, perfect, zero-dimensional, and every nonempty clopen subset of $X$ is homeomorphic to $X$ itself (equivalently, in the algebra $\mc{A}$ of clopen subsets of $X$, every nonzero principal ideal is isomorphic to $\mc{A}$ itself).
-The most well-known examples of such spaces are the Cantor spaces $2^\kappa$, that is, the set of functions from a set of cardinality $\kappa$ to $\{0,1\}$ equipped with the topology of pointwise convergence.

-\begin{thm}[See {Proposition~\ref{prop:remove_periodic}}] Let $X$ be a generalized Cantor space and let $h \in \Homeo(X)$.
-Suppose that $h$ admits a minimal-periodic partition, and let $X_a$ be the union of the infinite orbits of $h$.
-Then $(X,h)$ is \ppm if and only if either $X_a$ is empty, or $(X_a,h)$ is \ppm \end{thm}